-39.42 If you sponsor a migrant whose original CoS was assigned before 6 April 2013, and you want to move them to a new job that used to be in that same SOC code, they won't have to make a change of employment application if the new job falls within one of the equivalent SOC 2010 codes.
+- 39.41 If you sponsor a migrant whose original CoS was assigned before 6 April 2013 using a SOC 2000 code, and you want to move them to a new job that used to be in the same SOC code as the one on their CoS, they won't have to make a change of employment application if the new job falls within one of the equivalent SOC 2010 codes.
 You can check this by looking at the SOC Conversion Table in the codes of practice.
-For example, if the migrant's original job fell within SOC 1123 - Managers in Mining and Energy, and their new job falls within:

-- a) SOC 1123 Production managers and directors in mining and energy, or - b) SOC 2424 Business and financial project management professionals they won't have to make a change of employment application.
+For example, if the migrant's original job fell within SOC 1123 Managers in Mining and Energy, and their new job falls within: - a) SOC 1123 Production managers and directors in mining and energy, or - b) SOC 2424 Business and financial project management professionals they won't have to make a change of employment application.